dltxio/idem-old/README.md

 1. Onboarding / Registering new users who do not have an account on a third party (User Story 1)
 2. Onboarded users who have not completed any verification (User Story 2)

-## Creating a profile on your Idem app.
+## Creating a profile on your Idem app

 ### Step 1: New Idem registration